When Life Changes

 and wisdom to know the difference

-We would then each take a few minutes to do a big picture check-in and after we would choose who was going first, then second for a longer time, typically 25 mins.
+We would then each take a few minutes to do a big picture check-in, and after, we would choose who was going first, then second for a longer time, typically 25 minutes.
 Each Friday call was a sacred time in my week.
-It was a time to drop in, share and feel a deep belonging to each other and life.
+It was a time to drop in, share, and feel profoundly belonging to each other and life.

-Sometimes one or both of us would start the call a bit frazzled and/or stressed our brains pulling us in ten different directions but soon, right after the Serenity Prayer, we would both settle in.
-We would remember this grooved, foundational, sacred connection that we had created over our 14 years and then we knew we were home.
-Home in the knowing that we held each other with grace, love and devotion.
+Sometimes, one or both of us would start the call a bit frazzled and stressed, our brains pulling us in ten different directions, but soon, right after the Serenity Prayer, we would both settle in.
+We would remember this grooved, foundational, sacred connection we had created over 14 years, and then we knew we were home.
+Home, knowing we held each other with grace, love, and devotion.

 I miss my friend.
-I miss our shared and significant history together, we knew where we both struggled and where we shined.
-I miss knowing I could listen deeply and know how to best support Terra.
-I miss how I could say what I was struggling with or feeling challenged by and she knew how to meet me with ease and love.
+I miss our shared and significant history together; we knew where we both struggled and where we shined.
+I miss knowing I could listen deeply and learn how to support Terra best.
+I miss how I could say what I was struggling with or feeling challenged by, and she knew how to meet me with ease and love.
 I miss how we celebrated each other’s lives and milestones.

 Terra and I shared a lot in common.
 We both studied psychology and both life-purpose coaches.
-We were both raised in working class families, and we had the exact same astrological sign, Sun in Libra, Pisces rising and Capricorn moon.
-We often found we would be dealing with similar themes in life at the same time.
-Not the same content but similar in the felt experience.
+We were raised in working-class families and had the same astrological sign: Sun in Libra, Pisces rising, and Capricorn moon.
+We often found we would be dealing with similar themes in life at the same time—different content but identical in the felt experience.

-And we were different, we had different personalities.
-Terra had chosen not to be a Mom to humans, she was a Mom to her sweet dog Honey.
-Terra moved fast in life, she would grapple with a decision for a few days, work hard for clarity and once clarity set in she would immediately take action.
-I would find her moving out of state or on a plane to India or signing up for a workshop or year-long program.
+And we were different; we had different personalities.
+Terra had chosen not to be a Mom to humans; she was a Mom to her sweet dog, Honey.
+Terra moved fast in life; she would grapple with a decision for a few days, work hard for clarity, and once clarity set in, she would immediately take action.
+I would find her moving out of state, on a plane to India, or signing up for a workshop or year-long program.

-I am a Mom of two kids, my life moves slower and more consistent in a lot of ways.
+I am a Mom of two kids; my life moves slower and more consistently in many ways.
 But after Terra died, I realized maybe her soul knew her time was limited.
 Maybe there was a deep knowing that she needed to take on life in all the ways that helped her feel alive, so she moved fast.
-She knew deep down that life is precious and short and she did not want to miss any of it’s goodness or nectar.
+Deep down, she knew life was precious and short and did not want to miss any of its goodness or nectar.

-This realization gives me hope, it helps me pay attention just a little bit more.
-It helps me cherish all the AWE in life and it helps me embrace my sweet life with the precious beings I have the privilege to love.
+This realization gives me hope; it helps me pay a little more attention.
+It helps me cherish all the AWE in life, and it helps me embrace my sweet life with the precious beings I have the privilege to love.

-I wish Terra was still here on this planet.
+I wish Terra were still here on this planet.
 I wish I could talk to her and hug her.
 I wish I could laugh with her and share wisdom.
 But I feel her spirit.
-I feel her love close by.
-Multiple times a day I see 111 or 444, all angel numbers and I feel home.
-I feel our connection and know that it has not ended, it has simply transformed.
+I think her love is close by.
+Multiple times a day, I see 111 or 444, all angel numbers, and I feel at home.
+I believe in our connection and know it has not ended; it has simply transformed.

-I encourage you to appreciate those you hold sacred in your life Including yourself.
-No matter where you are in life and what is happening, trust you are right on time.
-Truly, life is short.
+I encourage you to appreciate those you hold sacred in your life, Including yourself.
+Trust you are right on time no matter where you are in life and what is happening.
+Indeed, life is short.